Quickstart

 required:

-condense_prompt: configs/prompts/condense.prompt
+condense_prompt: examples/deployments/basic-gpu/condense.prompt

-chat_prompt: configs/prompts/submit.prompt
+chat_prompt: examples/deployments/basic-gpu/qa.prompt

 models: